Abolfazl-ghodrati-k/Abolfazl-book/README.md

 To get started with Abolfazl-Book, follow these steps:

-   1. Run `npm install -d --force` to install all dependencies
+   1. Run `npm install -d` to install all dependencies
    2. Run `npm run start` to run the app
 3. The app will be available at `http://localhost:3000`
 ## Skills